Assisted Living for Seniors with Disabilities

 Please enter a valid zip

-According to the 2022 American Community Survey, 32.6 percent of Americans ages 65 and older reported living with a disability.
 Older adults with disabilities face challenges every day that others often don’t understand or even think about.
-The most common types of disabilities make walking or living independently difficult.1 Assisted living, which is a level of care one step up from independent living, can help these older adults age as safely and independently as possible.
+The most common types of disabilities make walking or living independently difficult.1 Assisted living, a level of care one step up from independent living, can help these older adults age as safely and independently as possible.
+Below, we’ll take a look at assisted living options for seniors with disabilities, as well as how to pay for care and how to find services.

 Below we’ll take a look at assisted living options for seniors with disabilities, as well as how to pay for care and how to find services.